pvcraven/2019_spring_web_dev/source/final/dalmas/index.rst

 * Advantages in General / Why Node.js?
 	* Syntax

-		* Only using Javascript vs using Java and Javascript
+		* Only using JavaScript vs using Java and JavaScript
 	* Single-threaded
 	* Speed